 DDRS enables dynamic adjustment of the data rate for transmission of wireless traffic.
-This feature is especially crucial in point-to-multipoint networks when different SUs can support various data rates because of the differing distances from the BSU.
-With DDRS, WORP® dynamically optimizes the wireless data rate to each of the SUs independently, keeping the overall net throughput at the highest possible level.
+This feature is especially crucial in point-to-multipoint networks when different Clients can support various data rates because of the differing distances from the BSU.
+With DDRS, WORP® dynamically optimizes the wireless data rate to each Client independently, keeping the overall net throughput at the highest possible level.

 Flexible Channel Size Support

-Flexible channel bandwidths, typically 20, 40 and 80 MHz maximize performance based on the available spectrum.
-Where needed, support for smaller channel sizes, 5 and 10 MHz are available on specific products.
+Flexible channel bandwidths, typically 20, 40, and 80 MHz, maximize performance based on the available spectrum.
+Support for smaller channel sizes, 5 and 10 MHz, is available on specific products.

 Flexible Center Frequency

-Provides the ability to set the operating channel center frequency in 1 MHz steps to ensure the radio link is using the cleanest spectrum available.
+Provides the ability to set the operating channel center frequency in 1 MHz steps to ensure the radio link uses the cleanest spectrum available.

 The Satellite Density setting helps to achieve maximum bandwidth in a wireless network.
 It adjusts the receive sensitivity of the radio interface and improves operation in environments with high noise levels.
 Reducing the sensitivity of the device enables unwanted “noise” to be filtered out.

 An indispensable installation tool, the automatic channel selection feature works during network boot and allows Proxim’s radios to select the best channel with the least inference.

 This feature continuously monitors the packet retry percentage in a given radio link.
 If retries exceed a set threshold, it dynamically searches for a new channel with less interference.